lexibank/tlopo/out/vol1/chapter8.md

 ## 10. Club

-Across the Pacific, the kind of weapon that is labelled 'club' varies from the great knobbed, obsidian-studded roots that can be seen in the Bishop Museum in Honolulu, to the flat round stone clubs of the Motu (gahi), to the smaller, lighter throwing clubs of Fiji (i ula: [Clunie 1977](../references.md#source-Clunie1977)), and to the Kiribatese kati-popuki -about four feet long, pointed at both ends, used for warding off a spear, making a thrust, or wielding as a club (Hudson I 841, quoted in [Koch 1986](../references.md#source-Koch1986):249), which might equally be classified as a shield or lance.
+Across the Pacific, the kind of weapon that is labelled 'club' varies from the great knobbed, obsidian-studded roots that can be seen in the Bishop Museum in Honolulu, to the flat round stone clubs of the Motu (_gahi_), to the smaller, lighter throwing clubs of Fiji (_i ula_: [Clunie 1977](../references.md#source-Clunie1977)), and to the Kiribatese _kati-popuki_ - about four feet long, pointed at both ends, used for warding off a spear, making a thrust, or wielding as a club (Hudson 1841, quoted in [Koch 1986](../references.md#source-Koch1986):249), which might equally be classified as a shield or lance.
 I consider these to be more or less marginal examples of what is basically a blunt, heavy instrument, wielded in the hand for bludgeoning.

 In the Southeast Solomons, Fiji and Polynesia at least (I have little information from Western Oceania), clubs have an importance beyond that of simply weapons.
 They often carry ceremonial weight.
 Many are heirlooms with names and magical powers.
 Special reverence is accorded the war club.
 To the extent that it is possible to distinguish war clubs from hunting clubs, I do not intend to delve further into the culture and terminology of the former.
 It is my guess that hunting clubs would have carried less cultural significance, and as a result, been labelled more broadly.
 Two terms have been reconstructed.[^5] In each case I have included all known cognates.
 It will be apparent that neither reconstruction is particularly soundly based.
 Nor do their cognates provide much information as to the shape, material or specific function of each club: